 It is known by a theorem of Sturmfels \cite{StuGrPol} that the $m$-minors form a \Sagbi{} basis of $G(m,n)$ with respect to a diagonal monomial order, i.e., a monomial order for which the initial monomials of the minors are the product of the elements in their main diagonal.
 By a theorem of Bruns and Conca (for example, see \cite[Sect.
 6.4]{BCRV} or \cite[Thm.
 3.11]{BC}) if the characteristic of $K$ is not too small, $A_t(m,n)$ always has a finite \Sagbi{} basis for a diagonal order.
 But, apart from the trivial case $t=1$ and the case of Grassmannians, the $t$-minors do not form a \Sagbi{} basis for a diagonal order.
 This raises the question whether there exists a monomial order on $K[X_{m\times n}]$ for which the $t$-minors are a \Sagbi{} basis.
 The main result of Section \ref{AreThey?} is Theorem \ref{AtSagbi}: this holds if and only if $t = m$, or $t+1=m=n$ or $t = 1$.
 In the key case $t+1 = m = n$ the selection of initial monomials that makes the $(m-1)$-minors a \Sagbi{} basis is unique up to the permutations of rows and columns (Theorem \ref{unique}).
-In its turn this follows from the Birkhoff--von Neumann theorem, applied to the Newton polytope of the product of $(m-1)$-minors of $X_{m\times m}$.
+In turn this follows from the Birkhoff--von Neumann theorem, applied to the Newton polytope of the product of $(m-1)$-minors of $X_{m\times m}$.
 We can then show that for larger formats the $t$-minors cannot be a \Sagbi{} basis.

-We illustrate the technique of the Newton polytope by several concrete examples, and demonstrate the use of Hilbert series in (dis)proving that certain sets of minors or products of minors are \Sagbi{} bases.
-This allows to find a universal \Sagbi{} basis for $m=n=3$ and $t=2$ (Proposition \ref{univSagbi3x3}), for $G(3,6)$ (Theorem \ref{univSagbi3x6}) and $G(3,7)$ (Theorem \ref{univSagbi3x7}).
+We illustrate the technique of the Newton polytope by several concrete examples, and demonstrate the use of Hilbert series in (dis)proving that certain sets of minors or products of minors are a \Sagbi{} basis.
+This allows to find a universal \Sagbi{} basis for $m=n=3$ and $t=2$ (Theorem \ref{univSagbi3x3}), for $G(3,6)$ (Theorem \ref{univSagbi3x6}) and $G(3,7)$ (Theorem \ref{univSagbi3x7}).
 Hilbert series computations for the algebras generated by initial monomials of the $3$-minors in $G(3,8)$ and $G(3,9)$ show that universal \Sagbi{} bases for them must be very complicated.